Make room on the grill for veggies. The caramelizing flames and touch of smoke do wonders for vegetables.

 - Grilled Poblano Pepper and Mango Quesadillas

-Most vegetables cook better and are less likely to stick if marinated first or brushed lightly with cooking oil.
+Most vegetables cook better and are less likely to stick if they’re marinated first or brushed lightly with cooking oil.
 For added flavor, sprinkle grilled vegetables with fresh herbs.

 - Eggplant Mixed Grill